A NSW Government website

 Georges River

 Georges River estuary is situated within the Sydney Metropolitan region of New South Wales.
-This estuary is classed as a drowned valley and is the main tributary of Botany Bay.
+This estuary is classed as a drowned river valley and is the main tributary of Botany Bay.

 Two large water storages, the Woronora Dam and Prospect Reservoir, are situated in this catchment and are used for Sydney’s water supply.
 Liverpool Weir defines the upper tidal limit of the Georges River estuary.